mvandermolen001/data_processing/README.md

 - [Snakemake](https://snakemake.readthedocs.io/en/stable/getting_started/installation.html) [version 8.9.0]
 - [MetaPhlan](https://huttenhower.sph.harvard.edu/metaphlan/) [version 4.1.0]

-Be warned ahead though, MetaPhlan has databases provided which are quite big.
+Be warned ahead of time though, MetaPhlan has databases provided which are quite big.
 It is best you store these on a remote system rather than on your personal device.
 Another quick heads-up that you should make sure metaphlan is installed under the environment name "mpa".